You gotta have space-a space-a space-aaaaa

-It’s human nature, and became an area of study in the late 60s when environmental psychologists began to study how humans interact with their surroundings, and the effects different environments have on both experiences and behaviour.
+It’s human nature.
+An area of study in the late 60s when environmental psychologists began to study how humans interact with their surroundings, and the effects different environments have on both experiences and behaviour.
 The space we’re in really does have an effect on how we think, feel and act.

-Environmental psychology has been applied to everything from prison design, to museum layout, to understanding territorial behaviour, with interest in the area spiking since people have been working from home.
-Studies show people generate more ideas for novel and useful solutions to creative problems when they’re at home than in any other single environment, thanks to a link between physical expanse and creativity.
+Environmental psychology has been applied to everything from prison design, to museum layout, to understanding territorial behaviour.
+And interest in the area has spiked since people began working from home.
+Studies show people generate more ideas for novel and useful solutions to creative problems when they’re at home than in any other single environment.
+This is thanks to a link between physical expanse and creativity.

-It’s believed our physical space (as it actually exists or is perceived) stands in direct proportion to our mental space, thus allowing us to be more open to new ideas.
-Space and perception are connected, allowing our very impressionable minds to respond to things as much for what they imply, as much for what they literally are.
+It’s believed our physical space (as it actually exists or is perceived) stands in direct proportion to our mental space.
+This allows us to be more open to new ideas.
+Space and perception are connected.
+And allows our very impressionable minds to respond to things as much for what they imply, as much for what they literally are.

 So, how does this apply to advertising?